cerb/cerb.github.io/_tips/reflow-quotes-in-reply.md

 ---
-title: 'Tip: Reflow quotes in a reply'
+title: 'Reflow quotes in a reply'
 excerpt: Design research shows that the ideal line length for human readers is around 50-60 characters.
 This keyboard shortcut reflows quoted text for you.
 summary: This page provides guidance on how Cerb reflows quoted text in email replies